mikhailshilkov/mikhailio-docpad/src/documents/2019/02/from-yaml-to-typescript-developers-view-on-cloud-automation/index.html.md

 The initial experience might not be as smooth as clicking buttons in the browser, but the huge benefit is that you can *reuse* commands that you once wrote.
 You can build scripts by combining many commands into cohesive scenarios.
 So, your colleague can benefit from the same script that you created.
 You can provision multiple environments by parameterizing the scripts.

-Frankly speaking, I've never done that for two related reasons:
+Frankly speaking, I've never done that for several reasons:

 - CLI scripts feel too imperative to me.
 I have to describe "how" to do things, not "what" I want to get in the end.
 - There seems to be no good story for updating existing resources.
 Do I write small delta scripts for each change?
 Do I have to keep them forever and run the full suite every time I need a new environment?
+- If a failure occurs mid-way through the script, I need to manually repair everything to a consistent state.
+This gets messy real quick, and I have no desire to exercise this process, especially in production.

 To overcome such limitations, the notion of the **Desired State Configuration** (DSC) was invented.
 Under this paradigm, one describes the desired layout of the infrastructure, and then the tooling takes care of either provisioning it from scratch or applying the required changes to an existing environment.